 Every kitchen is unique when it comes to simple everyday tasks and procedures.
 If you assign crucial roles in your kitchen to people who have just been hired, you will cause them to be frustrated, senior workers to feel as if they have been passed by and the overall kitchen operation to be slowed down.

 On the other hand, if you overburden the experienced workers with all the tasks just because they are good at it, they may become frustrated to be paid the same amount of money as people who are not able to do that same job equally well.
-This is just the contrary from your efforts to eliminate workplace stressors.
+This is just contrary to your efforts to eliminate workplace stressors.

 Faulty Information Flow